 We may earn a commission if you make a purchase

-Both robots deliver premium self-maintaining convenience, but they target different homes.
-The Dreame X60 Max Ultra Complete justifies its higher price with unmatched suction and navigation that handles challenging layouts.
-The Roborock Saros 10 offers excellent value for simpler homes that prioritize mopping over extreme carpet cleaning power.
+Both vacuums deliver premium self-maintaining cleaning, but they serve different priorities.
+The Dreame X60 Max Ultra Complete justifies its higher price with superior suction and navigation for demanding homes.
+The Roborock Saros 10 provides excellent value with quieter operation and solid performance at a more accessible price point.